-- Cal PAA The PAA calibration function allows the user to adjust the transmitter span reading to match a reference solution, or to set the sensor zero point.
-See Part 7 Calibration for more details. - Cal pH (if enabled)The pH calibration function allows the user to adjust the transmitter offset and span to match the sample or reference buffers.
-See Part 7 Calibration.
 The temperature calibration function allows the user to adjust the offset of the temperature response by a small factor of ±5 °C. The temperature input is factory calibrated to very high accuracy.
 However, long cable lengths and junction boxes may degrade the accuracy of the temperature measurement in some extreme situations.
 Therefore, this feature is provided as an adjustment.
 See Part 7 - Calibration for more details.

+Set Range

-Set Range This function allows the user to set the display range of the transmitter to a specific application.
+This function allows the user to set the display range of the analyzer to a specific application.
 Once set, all output functions use this display range to establish configuration settings.
 Press ENTER to initiate user entry mode, and the value will flash.
-Use the arrow keys to modify value; available ranges include 20.00 ppm, 0-200.0 ppm, and 2000 ppm.
+Use the arrow keys to modify value; available ranges include 200.0 ppb, 2.000 ppm, 20.00 ppm, and 200.0 ppm.
 Press ENTER to store the new value.
 The display range does not affect the internal auto ranging scaler that, therefore, sensitivity is to specification in any user selected range.